How to Streamline Accounts Payable Using Robotic process Automation (RPA)Apr 25, 2018 Download “RPA Guide”

 • Choose the software robots that should play and ensure that there are substitutes (i.e. ensure that the correct robot is being used in the process at the right time and that there is a replacement in case of a failure).

 • If the game is going badly, the coach must decide whether to change tactics or make substitutions to deal with problems (i.e. update workflow and change software robots when there is changes in the business process).

 • Monitor the performance of each software robot during the season and must also take account of any injuries (i.e. monitor the performance of each software robot to make sure that they are completing their tasks successfully when a software robot fails a replacement should be made available).

-Hopefully with the above metaphor you can imagine how a team of software robots can work alongside employees in a business process.
-As a manager responsible for a business process you will be empowered to have your own virtual team to manage a number of repetitive tasks freeing up your employee time to more value adding activities.
-This way you will see more step change productivity from your employees, as they are now able to create the their own virtual team which you do not have to pay for.
+Hopefully, with the above metaphor, you can imagine how a team of software robots can work alongside employees in a business process.
+As a manager responsible for a business process you will be empowered to have your own virtual team to manage a number of repetitive tasks freeing up your employee time to more value-adding activities.
+This way you will see more step change productivity from your employees, as they are now able to create their own virtual team which you do not have to pay for.
 This team of humans and software robots interacting together to complete activities that form part of a business process is a paradigm shift in business process management.

 Business Process Automation use case